 When Jerry Thomas first published this drink in his 1887 Bartender’s Guide, he did not specify what type of vermouth, but sweet (red) vermouth is the only way to make the drink make sense, and is the long-standing accepted ingredient.
 And in 1887, the red Italian vermouth was the type that, as David Wondrich says, had “traction.”

 The Thomas original garnished with lemon, but the orange and its expressed oils provide a much more pleasant nose with the whiskey.

 The other lesson I’ve learned is that blending brandy and whiskey works extremely well—they meld together very naturally.
-I prefer this drink with a higher-proof rye like the Wild Turkey 101 to maintain the whiskey-drink profile.
+I prefer this drink with a higher-proof rye like the Wild Turkey 101 or Rittenhouse to maintain the whiskey-drink profile.
 The result is reminiscent of the Manhattan, but with an orange nose and a rounded lushness from the cognac and the Carpano.

 “Saratoga Cocktail” at cold-glass.com : All text and photos Copyright © 2010 Douglas M. Ford.
 All rights reserved.